gafei/cse-674-sorting-hw2/readme.txt

 random assortment of numbers.
 Sorting 128,000 random elements took only 0.042 seconds.

-Soring an already sorted ascending list of numbers took quicksort as long as 144 seconds for 128,000 elements.
+Sorting an already sorted ascending list of numbers took quicksort as long as 144 seconds for 128,000 elements.
 Elements as few as 16,000 took as long as 2.7 seconds.
 A descending list of numbers took less seconds, where sorting 128,000 elements only took 84 seconds.